Sex Life

 Sex is a healthy and natural activity integral to a loving relationship between partners.
 When a couple wants to procreate, they need to get physically intimate and have sex.
 But what about sex while the woman is pregnant?
 If you are newly pregnant or planning to get pregnant, you may have the burning question – is it okay to have sex during the first 3 months of pregnancy?

 For most women, the answer is YES.
 As long as you have a normal pregnancy without any complications, having sex during 1st trimester and in the other two trimesters is safe until your water breaks.
 However, it is always better to run this past your gynaecologist.

 In most cases, young parents-to-be hesitate to ask questions about sex during pregnancy.
 Unless the pregnancy is high-risk and your doctor advises otherwise, having sexual intercourse during pregnancy is safe.
 Sex does not hurt you or your baby.
 Amniotic fluid in the uterus can protect the baby during sexual intercourse.
 Moreover, the mucus plug protects the baby, which covers your cervix and guards against infections.

-So, you can hang in there if you feel tired in the first few weeks of pregnancy due to morning sickness.
 Once you start feeling like yourself again (morning sickness ends by week 12 to 14) or redevelop your sexual urge, only then should you go for it.
 In short, having sex through your pregnancy, including sex in the first trimester of pregnancy, is safe.

 Sexual intercourse during pregnancy is safe unless your doctor or healthcare provider advises you regarding a high-risk pregnancy.

-Below are some specific situations during which sex during 1st month of pregnancy, as well as the rest of the pregnancy period, should be avoided –
+Below are some specific situations during which sex during 1st month of pregnancy, as well as the rest of the pregnancy period, should be avoided:

 Please note: When discussing sex in the first month of pregnancy, we are talking about vaginal sex.
 Anal sex is not recommended to try during pregnancy.

+Let’s dig deeper to explore the benefits of pregnancy in the first trimester.
 Besides having sex during the first trimester for pure fun, you can also get other possible benefits that include:

 The increased blood flow to the vulva can make sexual intercourse better than ever during the first trimester.